 Tekken: An obverse edition exists.
 The first Jack unit was planned to be the ultimate mecha-mook — resilient, emotionless, unstoppable, etc. While the production units are like this, the master unit (the one that's the selectable player-character) isn't; as of 2, an upgrade to its reasoning systems gave it a measure of emotion.
 End result: it, of its own choice, went from "weapon of war" to "war orphan's bodyguard".
 Not that it won't fight if that's in Jane's best interests, but still not quite what the Russian military was looking for...

-Played straight with Alltynex OS and the twelve ZODIAC's, who turn evil and wage war on humanity.
+Played straight with the twelve ZODIAC's, who turn evil and attack anything that isn't an allied ZODIAC.

 Subverted in Homeworld 2: when the Oracle is brought aboard, it hacks into the Pride of Hiigara's hyperdrive and jumps the whole fleet to Karos, where they get ambushed by hundreds of A.I.-controlled Progenitor Mover corvettes.
 Then it turns out that the Oracle was simply programmed to take the fleet to the Progenitor Mothership's bridge section, so that whoever finds it can figure out where the other pieces are.
 The Movers were simply guarding the stuff as their programming demanded.